Key Takeaways

 The following table provides a comparison of the features between Shopify Payments and Stripe.

-Is Stripe with Shopify a good choice?
+Is Shopify and Stripe a good choice together?

 Yes, Shopify and Stripe are a great combination for business owners who need an easy-to-use payment processing solution that’s also secure and reliable.

-With Stripe-Shopify integration, you can accept payments quickly and securely without ever leaving your store and set up recurring payments for subscription services so you don’t have to manually process customer orders every month.
-Plus, the integration also comes with analytics tools to easily track sales data and gain insights into customer shopping habits.
+With Shopify and Stripe integration, you can accept payments quickly and securely without ever leaving your store and set up recurring payments for subscription services so you don’t have to manually process customer orders every month.

 If you’ve decided that integrating Stripe with your Shopify store is the best choice for your business, then it’s time to get started.
 Adding Stripe to Shopify is straightforward and can be done in just a few simple steps.